 - 1. Maintain property records procedure and policies (include description, serial number or other identification number, source of funding, acquisition date, etc.) - 2.
-A physical inventory procedure and policies (physical inventory must be taken a minimum of every 2 years) - 3.
+A physical inventory procedure and policy (physical inventory must be taken a minimum of every 2 years for items valued \$5000+ each.)
+It is a State of Nebraska rule to tag items. - 3.
 A Control System procedure and policies (ensure adequate safeguards in place) - 4.
 Adequate Maintenance procedure and policies - 5.
 Sales procedures and policies - 6.
 Disposition procedure and policies